FoxyTheBot/Foxy/README.md

 <img src="https://img.shields.io/badge/license-AGPL%20v3-blue.svg">
 </p>

 ## ⚠ | Warning

-You are in a deprecated branch, all files from this branch may not work properly
+You are on a deprecated branch.
+All files from this branch may not work properly.

 ## 💜 | Inviting Foxy to your server

-Use the public instance without hosting stuff, If you're here to see or use the code, why don't you try Foxy's public version?
-It's recommended using the public instance
+If you're looking to use Foxy without hosting it yourself, you can join the public instance.
+For those who wish to see or use the code, we recommend trying Foxy's public version.

 ## 🤔 | Need help?

-- If you need help, you can enter in My Discord Server!
+If you need assistance, feel free to join my Discord server!

 <a href="https://foxybot.win/discord"><img src="https://discordapp.com/api/guilds/768267522670723094/widget.png?style=banner3"></a>